 Across the various themed worlds, you’ll experience new puzzle mechanics, ensuring that you don’t get too comfortable.
 From snowman tossing snowballs with the goal of pushing you into nearby spikes to blocks that disappear once touched, Super Rude Bear Resurrection keeps the gameplay fresh.
 Worlds culminate in a boss battle with each one bringing their own unique style and gameplay mechanics.

 Super Rude Bear Resurrection is a trial of patience, not only when vying to complete levels without dying, but attempting to get past certain puzzles that can quickly raise the death counter to double digits.
 Even so, the inclusion of persisting corpses makes the game more accessible, something that I am very thankful for.
 Honestly, I'd probably never be able to finish the game any other way.Note: Super Rude Bear Resurrection was reviewed on PlayStation 4.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.